KwakuBoohene/kahn-game-backend/README.md

 ### Using Docker (Recommended)

-1. Build and start the containers:
+1. Build and start all services:
 ```bash
 docker-compose up --build
 ```